thecodersguilduk/tcg_site/site/blog/5-top-tips-for-landing-a-tech-job-in-2021.md

 According to data from job search engine Adzuna and industry network Tech Nation, [UK tech employment has increased by 11% in two years](https://www-yorkshirepost-co-uk.cdn.ampproject.org/c/s/www.yorkshirepost.co.uk/business/how-leeds-tech-sector-attracted-435m-venture-capital-investment-2020-3085073?amp).

-And that demand for developers and technical employees is set to continue increasing this year as businesses all over the country hold on to some of the new trends introduced as a result of lockdown, such as remote working.
+And that demand for developers and technical employees is set to continue increasing this year as businesses all over the country hold on to some of the new trends introduced during lockdown, such as remote working.

-As people continue to stay home, socially distance, and learn to work in innovative new ways, technology will have to keep evolving to facilitate this ‘new normal’.
+As we all continue to stay home, socially distance, and learn to work in innovative new ways, technology will have to keep evolving to facilitate this ‘new normal’.
 We’ve seen businesses of all shapes and sizes being forced to go digital, and as a result they're now on the lookout for new employees to help develop the apps and solutions they need.

 ### Our Top Tips

-With that in mind, now is the perfect time to start training for a job in tech, whether you're looking for a fresh start or a change of pace, or if your previous career has been compromised because of the pandemic.
+With that in mind, now is the perfect time to start training for a job in tech, whether you're looking for a fresh start or a change of pace, or perhaps if your previous career has been compromised because of the pandemic.

 In this article, we’ll share our five top tips to help you successfully pursue an exciting new career in tech in 2021.